VladimirMakaev/cqrs-journey-doc/Reference_02_CQRSIntroduction.markdown

 This is related to the concept of Continuous Integration in DDD:

-> "Continuous integration means that all work within the context is being merged and made consistent frequently enough that when splinters happen they are caught and corrected quickly."
+> Continuous integration means that all work within the context is being merged and made consistent frequently enough that when splinters happen they are caught and corrected quickly.
   Eric Evans, "Domain-Driven Design," p342.

 In some cases, it may be possible to have different development teams